MDshirzad/HousingPriceTehran/README.md

 Dataset is for 2 years ago

-*main.html is out put of the analyze*
+*main.html is output of the analyze*